Nareshgeek/kredx/README.md

-All answers are written as seperate file.
+Answers are written in seperate file.